 Right, now you've seen some example resumes, let's look at how you should create yours.

-Click here to download the example software engineer resume template
+Click here to download this SWE resume template as a PDF.

-Right, let’s take the first step in building a software engineer resume.
+Right, let’s take the first step in building a software engineer resume that's good enough to get into FAANG/MAANG.

-3.1 Step 1: study the target company and job description
+Step 1: Study the target company and job description

 Before you start writing or editing your resume, our tip is that you do some research.